aerospike-examples/aerospike-timeseries-demo/README.md

 ###How to build
 The source code for this solution is available on GitHub at https://github.com/aerospike/aerospike-timeseries-demo

-This example requires 3.8.4 release of Aerospike and a working Java development environment (Java 6 and above) including Maven (Maven 2).
+This example requires 3.8.4 release of Aerospike and a working Java development environment (Java 6 and above), including Maven (Maven 2).
 The Aerospike Java client will be downloaded from Maven Central as part of the build.

-After cloning the repository, use maven to build the jar files.
+After cloning the repository, use Maven to build the jar files.
 From the root directory of the project, issue the following command:
 ```bash
 mvn clean package
 ```
 A JAR file will be produced in the directory 'target': `AeroTimeSeries-1.0.jar`.
 It contains the code and all the dependencies.

 ###Running the solution
-This is a runnable jar complete with all the dependencies packaged.
+This is a runnable jar, complete with all the dependencies packaged.

 To load data, use this command:
 ```bash
 java -jar target/AeroTimeSeries-1.0.jar -o L -t AAPL,IBM -d 10 -h 127.0.0.1
 ```
 This would connect to Google Finance and download data (one-minute time frame) of the last 10 days for the Stock Ticker of Apple and IBM.
 In case there is no internet connection available, one can manually download the data from Google Finance (http://www.google.com/finance/getprices?i=[PERIOD]&p=[DAYS]d&f=d,o,h,l,c,v&df=cpct&q=[TICKER]) and populate the file stocktick.txt without specifying the -d option.
-In this only one stock can be analysed for the period requested for.
+With this, only one stock can be analysed for the period requested for.

 To read data, use this command:
 ```bash
 java -jar target/AeroTimeSeries-1.0.jar -o R -t AAPL,IBM,ORCL,MSFT,CSCO -h 127.0.0.1 -s 01/07/2016 -e 05/07/2016
 ```
 This would retrieve the stock ticker data of Apple, IBM, Oracle, Microsoft and Cisco stored in Aerospike for the time period mentioned.
 The start date and end date is to be specified as dd/MM/yyyy.
 Alternatively, with -d and -o R, the tool would retrieve data for the last n days that is specified.
-For example, to load and read data for the last 20 days,

 To both load and then read data, use this command:
 ```bash
 java -jar target/AeroTimeSeries-1.0.jar -o LR -t AAPL,IBM,ORCL,MSFT,CSCO -h 127.0.0.1 -d 2
 ```
-In this case, the last 2 days of data is loaded in to Aerospike for each stock ticker and then summary data is retrieved based on the same time-period.
+In this case, the last 2 days of data is loaded in to Aerospike for each stock ticker; summary data is then retrieved based on the same time period.

 ###Options
 ```bash